mdditt2000/kubernetes-1-18/cis 1.14/QuickStartGuideNode.md

 * Install AS3 on BIG-IP
 https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/installation.html

-**Note** When using nodeport, pool members represent the kube-proxy service on the node.
+**Note for networking** When using nodeport, pool members represent the kube-proxy service on the node.
 BIG-IP needs a local route to the nodes.
 There is no need for VXLAN tunnels, or Calico.
 BIG-IP can dynamically ARP for the Kube-proxy running on node

+**Note for BIG-IP partition**

+When using agent=as3, CIS will manage L4-L7 and L2-L3 with different partitions CIS would append the configured bigip-partition <partition>_AS3 suffix to partition for L4-L7 operation and use only bigip-partition <partition> for L2-L3 operations

+When using user-defined configmap with agent=as3, CIS will also manage L4-L7 and L2-L3 with different partitions.
+CIS would use the <tenant> from the AS3 declaration for L4-L7 operation and use only bigip-partition <partition> for L2-L3 operations

+**Note for resources**

+Specify what resources are configured with the following three options.
+This guide is using user-defined configmap

+manageRoutes = "manage-routes", false, specify whether or not to manage Route resources") manageIngress = "manage-ingress", false, specify whether or not to manage Ingress resources") manageConfigMaps = "manage-configmaps", true, specify whether or not to manage ConfigMap resources")

 ## Create CIS Controller, BIG-IP credentials and RBAC Authentication